openfablab/mcp4728/README.md

-# micropython
-Helpful libraries and other stuff for micropython
+# mcp4728 library for micropython